braeden-kelly/cm25-dgbacawvs/2025-CodeMash.md

 - Python 3 (consider installing with python virtual environment like pyenv)
 - Python IDE of your choice (Visual Studio Code, PyCharm, etc.)
 - Docker
-- OpenAI API key
+- OpenAI API key (see instructions below)
-- Langchain API key (to use [LangSmith](https://www.langchain.com/langsmith) for debugging)
+- Langchain API key to use LangSmith for debugging (optional).
+To create account and API key, refer to these [instructions](https://docs.smith.langchain.com/administration/how_to_guides/organization_management/create_account_api_key#create-an-account).
 - If you're using Windows, install Git Bash so that you can run the commands below (if using VSCode you can select Git Bash after starting the integrated terminal)

  #### Repos: